syncfusion-content/uwp-docs/uwp/TreeGrid/MVVM.md

 ---
 layout: post
-title: MVVM in UWP TreeGrid control | Syncfusion®
+title: MVVM in UWP SfTreeGrid | Syncfusion®
-description: Learn here all about MVVM support in Syncfusion® UWP TreeGrid (SfTreeGrid) control and more features.
+description: Apply the MVVM pattern in the Syncfusion® UWP SfTreeGrid control with support for data binding, commands, and structured application development.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---

-# MVVM in UWP TreeGrid (SfTreeGrid)
+# MVVM in UWP SfTreeGrid

 This section explains various MVVM requirements using SfTreeGrid.